Where and How We Planted our Gang of Eight

 Fortunately, there was no masonry or concrete near our new bed that could leach lime into it.
 Such leaching can mean slow death for camellias.

-Eventually, camellias and other acid-loving plants like rhododendrons fail to thrive in soils that are alkaline.
-Unless you understand the pH connection, their poor health and yellow leaves remain a mystery.
+Eventually, camellias and other acid-loving plants like rhododendrons fail to thrive in soils that become alkaline from masonry leaching.
+Unless you understand this pH connection, their poor health and yellow leaves remain a mystery.

 (Third Gardener’s Aside: One product, aluminum sulphate, is often added to soil around hydrangeas to lower pH and provide aluminum to promote blue blooms.